AVs and where they can take us – and our bags

 Check-in Podcast

 I have discussed this topic in Vanderlande’s Check-in podcast as well.
-Listen to the episode here:
+Listen here: